GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 **ccAppData.pas**
 Application-wide functions:
-- Get application's appdata folder (the folder where you save temporary, app-related and ini files)
+- Get application's appdata folder (the folder where you save temporary, app-related, and ini files)
 - Get application's command line parameters
-- Detect if the application is running for the firs this in a computer
+- Detect if the application is running for the first this in a computer
 - Application self-restart
 - Application self-delete
 - etc